 In October 2014, the City of Mobile received a new National Pollutant Discharge Elimination Systems (NPDES) Permit for its storm water program.
 As required by this new NPDES Permit, the City has initiated an effort to routinely update its Storm Water Management Program (SWMP) Plan.
 The SWMP Plan describes the activities performed by the City to help improve the quality of storm water discharged from the storm sewer system.
-The link below will provide you with an Adobe Acrobat version of the Final SWMP Plan for your review.
+The link below will provide you with an Adobe Acrobat version of the Draft SWMP Plan for your review.
 Any comments should be submitted to firstname.lastname@example.org.
 The comment period will be open until September 2, 2017.

 Looking for a school or youth volunteer project?
 Equipment provided.

 Carol Conrad, Special Events & Clean Campus Coordinator